AitonGoldman/PapaScoringSoftware/CONTRIBUTING.md

 # How to help with TD development
-Work through this tutorial and read the appropriate tutorials (if you need to).
-These use cases will highlight all the things you need to do (on the backend and frontend) when you want to add a new feature/fix a bug/refactor code, and will give some overview of all the individual components of TD.
-At that point, you can jump in and start submiting pull requests!
+Work through this tutorial.
+The tutorial consists of use cases which will highlight all the things you need to do (on the backend and frontend) when you want to add a new feature/fix a bug/refactor code, and will give some overview of all the individual components of TD.
+There will be links to quickstarts for external libraries/frameworks - follow the links if you need to.
+Once you have reached the end of the tutorial, you should be able to jump in and start submiting pull requests!

 Do not hesitate to ask questions - this will become a reference to our slack instance once we have one.